KentaWood/Summarizer/README.md

 [![tests](https://github.com/KentaWood/Summarizer/actions/workflows/tests.yml/badge.svg)](https://github.com/KentaWood/Summarizer/actions/workflows/tests.yml)

 # Document Summarizer using Groq AI

-This project uses the Groq AI API to summarize text documents.
-You can easily run the script from the terminal to get a summary of a specified document.
+This project utilizes the Groq AI API to summarize text documents.
+You can easily run the script from the terminal to generate a summary of a specified document.

 ## Setup